 Courtney L. Puritsky

-- Hobbies: Courtney enjoys running, wine tasting, hiking, and date nights with her husband.
+- Hobbies: Courtney enjoys running, cross fit, spending time with her two daughters, and date nights with her husband

 - Favorite TV Shows: Better Call Saul, Top Chef, Last Week Tonight, Seinfeld, and the Amazing Race